signaldust/bunny-jit/README.md

 This is work in relatively early progress.
 It sort of works, but some things like function calls not done robustly yet.
 Please don't use it for production yet.

-It provides a relatively simple interface for generating bytecode in SSA form, then performs basic optimisations (DCE, CSE, constant folding, register allocation) and assembles the result into native code in memory.
-Some additional optimisations are highly likely in the future, but the goal is to keep things simple.
+Features:
+  * small simple, yet tries to avoid being naive
+  * supports integers and double-floats (other types in the future)
+  * end-to-end SSA, with simple interface to generate valid SSA
+  * performs DCE, global CSE, constant folding and register allocation
+  * generates native binary code (ready to be copied to executable memory)

-It is intended for situations where it is desirable to create some native code on the fly (eg. for performance reasons), but including something like LLVM would be overkill.
-However, we want a simple JIT, not a naive one.
+It is intended for situations where it is desirable to create some native code on the fly (eg. for performance reasons), but including something like LLVM would be a total overkill.

-BJIT currently supports integers and double-precision floats only.
-It will probably support single-precision and SIMD-operations at some point in the future.

-It comes with some sort of simple front-end language, but this is intended more for testing than as a serious programming language; the focus is on the backend.
+It comes with some sort of simple front-end language, but this is intended more for testing (and I guess example) than as a serious programming language.

 The test-driver currently parses this simple language from `stdin` and compiles it into native code, which is written to `out.bin` for disassembly purposes with